Erik84750/Nextion_DCC-EX_enclosure/README.md

   a. see picture below.
 Remove the 1-pole ON/OFF/ON switch and replace by enclosure mounted single pole double throw switch (BEWARE: all 3 solderpoints need to be connected to the switch)

-  b. modify the pcb per picture: 1. remove switch and 2. remove both SMD LED's and wire 2x 3mm LED's for casing mounting; common negative to both LED's cathode, each LED anode to the appropriate LED anode
+  b. modify the pcb per picture: 1. remove switch and 2. remove both SMD LED's and wire 2x 3mm LED's for casing mounting; common negative to both LED's cathode, each LED "+" solderpoint to the appropriate LED anode

   c.
 Both the ESP8266 and ESP32 have a very similar component layout.